holomodular/ServiceBrick/README.md

 SERVICE BRICK is the cornerstone for building microservice foundations.
 This is our official site for defect tracking and source code sharing with our community.
-Visit http://ServiceBrick.com to learn more.
+Visit http://ServiceBrick.com to learn more or to view documentation.

 ## Overview